nestjs/docs.nestjs.com/content/openapi/introduction.md

 Once we create a document, we can call the `setup()` method.
 It accepts:

-1. the path to mount the Swagger UI
+1. The path to mount the Swagger UI
-2. an application instance
+2. An application instance
-3. the document object instantiated above
+3. The document object instantiated above
-4. optional configuration parameter.
-More on this in the [Setup options section](/openapi/introduction#document-options).
+4. Optional configuration parameter (read more [here](/openapi/introduction#document-options))

 Now you can run the following command to start the HTTP server: